We're excited to announce details for this tax season!

 If you earned less than $57,000 in 2020...

 ... our IRS-certified VITA volunteers will prepare and e-file your taxes completely free of charge at our VITA location!
-Appointments are required and you can make yours starting in January by simply dialing 2-1-1, a free line operated by 2-1-1 Maryland.
+Appointments are required and you can make yours starting in January by simply dialing 2-1-1, a free line operated locally by the Mental Health Association of Frederick County.
 You may also call 866-411-6803 to reach the Frederick call center directly.
 Our free tax preparation service is offered through the Prosperity Center, a partnership between United Way and the Housing Authority of the City of Frederick, and thanks to the support from Frederick County Government, the Ausherman Family Foundation. the Cash Campaign of MD and our generous donors.
 We are also excited to be starting a new partnership with the Asian American Center of Frederick County to increase the number of Frederick County households claiming the Earned Income Tax Credit and additional child tax credit to reduce the number of Adverse Childhood Experiences (ACEs) for Frederick County children.

 Bernard W. Brown Community Center

 - Tuesday: 12 p.m. - 6 p.m.

-IMPORTANT: To get free help in filing your taxes in person, you will need to bring a photo identification card for you and your spouse (if applicable) and a Social Security card for each person on your tax return.
-The tax preparation checklist below will help you ensure you have all required documents in advance of your appointment.
+IMPORTANT: To get free help in filing your taxes at our drop off site, you will need to bring a photo identification card for you and your spouse (if applicable) and a Social Security card for each person on your tax return.
+This tax preparation checklist will help you ensure you have all required documents in advance of your appointment.